Professional overthink causes us to think too long, and too hard, about solving problems (and other things). Which isn’t necessarily a bad thing.

 So, are you a professional overthinker?

 Me, too.
 After all, how I (and you) think reflects how we both were trained.
 I am talking about straight-up professional overthink, a strong characteristic of STEM-trained design thinkers.
 You know who these people are.
 Not only do you hire overthinkers to consult on your behalf.
 You also attempt to work with, or sell to, them every day.
-Download my guide on how to communicate with design-thinkers for tools and tips to move you forward.

 Professional overthink folks are design thinkers.